What is Human Resource Management

 - Mathematics 123-125 or 141-142 (6 or 8 hours);

 - Written Communication (3 hours from English 255 or 295);

 - Oral Communication (3 hours from Communication Studies 210 or 240);

 - Accounting 200 (3 hours);

 - Management 201 (3 hours)

 Students who are not directly admitted to the College of Business Administration or who are transferring from other educational institutions can apply for admission after completion of the tracking courses.
 Internal and external transfer students will be categorized as business exploratory majors until such time that they complete their requirements for admission.
-Students seeking transfer admission must complete all progression courses with a grade of C or better and have a minimum 2.50 cumulative GPA prior to the completion of 75 hours.
+Prior to the completion of 75 hours, students seeking transfer admission must complete all tracking courses with a grade of C or better and have a minimum 2.50 cumulative GPA.
+Both criteria must be met when the major application is reviewed.
 Selection is highly competitive and based on academic achievement, commitment to pursuing a business discipline, and departmental capacity.

 Requirements for Human Resource Management